kmatze/tclzforth/README.md

 tclzForth is a tcl package for the windows system based on zForth by Ico Doornekamp aka zevv (see github).

+tclzforth is a hobby project with no warrenty.

 For zForth inside read the documentation in zForth-master.

 I've changed a little bit the command line of zForth system: